 What Are Signs that My Company Is Under Investigation?

 There are two types of investigations, those that are overt and obvious and visible and those that are not public and classified.
 In general, most company owners will learn about an investigation by receiving an audit or subpoena request or a visit from ICE investigators conducting an inspection at the workplace premises.
 These types of signs are welcoming because they allow qualified federal defense counsel to initiate protective measure to resolve the investigation.
-More problematic are those where federal agents secretly conduct interviews of former employees, initiate surveillance measures, or prepare a federal search and seizure warrant.
+More problematic are those where federal agents secretly conduct interviews of former employees or prepare a federal search and seizure warrant.
 In these types of cases, the government is likely preparing for federal charges and only lawyers experienced with the federal criminal justice process will be able to effectively intervene on behalf of their clients.

 How Do I Know If an Investigation Is Civil or Criminal?